Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 Forward Helix Piercing Benefits

 Outside of aesthetics and style, there may be some health benefits to receiving piercings in the ear.
-The forward helix in particular is a known acupressure point that can help alleviate head pains and tinnitus.
+The Forward Helix piercing in particular is considered by some as a known acupressure point that can help alleviate head pains and tinnitus.
+However, there is no scientific evidence supporting this point.

-Types of forward helix piercing jewelry include labret studs, curved barbells, and hoops.
+Types of Forward Helix piercing jewelry include labret studs, curved barbells (banana barbells), and hoops.

 1. Labret Studs